 As used in the discussion of a turnaround model, -staff includes all instructional staff, but an LEA has discretion to determine whether or not -staff also includes non-instructional staff.
-An LEA may decide that it is appropriate to include non-instructional staff in the definition of -staff as all members of a school's staff contribute to the school environment and are important to the success of a turnaround model.
-In determining the number of staff members that may be rehired, an LEA should count the total number of staff positions (however staff is defined) within the school in which the model is being implemented, including any positions that may be vacant at the time of the implementation.
-For example, if a school has a total of 100 staff positions, only 90 of which are filled at the time the model is implemented, the LEA may rehire 50 staff members; the LEA is not limited to rehiring only 45 individuals (50 percent of the filled staff positions).
+An LEA may decide that it is appropriate to include non-instructional staff in the definition of -staff as all members of a school's staff contribute to the school environment and are important to the success of a turnaround model.In determining the number of staff members that may be rehired, an LEA should count the total number of staff positions (however staff is defined) within the school in which the model is being implemented, including any positions that may be vacant at the time of the implementation.
+For example, if a school has a total of 100 staff positions, only 90 of which are filled at the time the model is implemented, the LEA may rehire 50 staff positions).
 (See G-1c for additional information on how an LEA should determine the number of staff members that must be replaced when taking advantage of the flexibility to continue or complete interventions that have been implemented within the last two years.)
 (Modified for FY 2010 Guidance)